initialed85/pi-rc-car/phase_3/README.md

-# Phase 2 - Remote via IP (with better PWM)
+# Phase 3 - Better abstractions and testing

-The goal of phase 2 is to fix "servo chatter" issue that seems to be caused by an unreliable frequency output.
+The goal of phase 3 is to better abstract both sides (in preparation for ROS in phase 4) and to write some unit tests.

-Additionally, the handbrake button has been introduced but not yet implemented.

 ## Overview

-Phase 2 consists of the following:
+Phase 3 consists of the following:

 * Controller
     * Hardware